William DeWitt Jr.: St. Louis Cardinals (1995–present)

-In 1995, DeWitt, with Stephen F. Brauer, purchased the St. Louis Cardinals from Anheuser-Busch for $150 million.
+In 1995, DeWitt and Stephen F. Brauer purchased the St. Louis Cardinals from Anheuser-Busch for $150 million.
 He oversees all league, financial, operational and baseball affairs for the club.
-Since DeWitt bought the team, the Cardinals have won two World Series (2006 and 2011), four National League pennants, and 11 division titles, and have made 15 total playoff appearances.
+Since DeWitt bought the team, the Cardinals have won two World Series (2006 and 2011), four National League pennants, 11 division titles, and have made 15 total playoff appearances.
 Forbes estimated that the team was worth $1.4 billion in 2014 and $2.1 billion in July 2019.
 The Cardinals are one of the largest privately held firms in St. Louis, bringing in an estimated $233 million in revenue in 2012.

 In 1997, DeWitt established Cardinals Care, a nonprofit organization that builds baseball fields, helps youth baseball programs, and awards grants to children's boards.
 Through January 2017, Cardinals Care had distributed some $900,000 a year.
 As of 2013, the organization has built 18 baseball fields in the Greater St. Louis area.
 Since 2004, the organization has run Redbird Rookies, a network of 20 leagues for nearly 4,500 children around Greater St. Louis and in rural sections of Missouri and Illinois. who would not otherwise have the opportunity.
 It provides equipment and other necessities to the players, training for coaches and organizers, and workshops for parents.

 The Cardinals have purchased three of their minor league affiliates since the DeWitt group took over.
 In 1998, DeWitt purchased the Palm Beach Cardinals of the Florida State League (minor league A-ball) and, in 2005, the Springfield Cardinals of the Texas League (AA).
-As of April 2013, the team negotiated to purchase the Memphis Redbirds of the Pacific Coast League (AAA) from the Memphis Redbirds Foundation (MRF), a local non-profit entity.
+As of April 2013, the team had negotiated to purchase the Memphis Redbirds of the Pacific Coast League (AAA) from the Memphis Redbirds Foundation (MRF), a local non-profit entity.
 However, talks went on hold due to defaulted bonds on the building of AutoZone Park.
 On November 16, 2013, the Cardinals announced a resolution to purchase the team while the city purchased the stadium.
 The Cardinals agreed to lease the stadium from the city while Memphis will upgrade the park.
 In 2013, Forbes listed the Redbirds as one of the ten most valuable minor league franchises.

 To expand the Cardinals' international presence, DeWitt opened baseball academies in the Dominican Republic and placed representatives in six foreign countries.

 In 2006, the Cardinals moved from their old home, Busch Memorial Stadium, to Busch Stadium in 2006.
 The $365 million stadium is one of the few majority-privately funded MLB stadiums, along with the San Francisco Giants' Oracle Park and the Los Angeles Dodgers' Dodger Stadium.
 Busch Stadium cost $45 million (12%) in a long-term loan from St. Louis County, while, by comparison the Milwaukee Brewers' American Family Field ended up drawing 77.5% in public funding.